Benjamin Moser: Other translation work

 In addition to translations from Portuguese, Moser has also published translations from French.

 Journalism

 Moser served as New Books Columnist for Harper's Magazine from 2009 to 2011, and was a Bookends columnist at The New York Times Book Review.

-Moser is currently a Contributing Writer at The Nation.
+Moser is currently a contributing writer at The Nation.

 Personal life

-He has lived in France, the Netherlands, and elsewhere.
+Moser has lived in France, the Netherlands, and elsewhere.
 He currently lives in the Netherlands and in France.
 His partner is the Dutch novelist Arthur Japin.